-Led by Shannon Pearson, an end-of-life practitioner, end-of-life doula, and a former certified hospice and palliative care nurse, this service provides emotional, practical, and spiritual support throughout the dying process.
+Led by Shannon Pearson, a nurse, end-of-life practitioner, and a certified hospice and palliative care nurse, this service provides emotional, practical, and spiritual support throughout the dying process.

-Shannon and OYT walks alongside you—offering clarity, presence, and peace—whether you're planning far ahead or facing urgent decisions in real time.
-OYT’s focus is on end of life planning, understanding loss, caregiver education, and associated health and wellness challenges.
+Shannon and the On Your Terms team walks alongside you—offering clarity, presence, and peace—whether you're planning far ahead or facing urgent decisions in real time.
+OYT’s focus is on end-of-life planning, understanding loss, caregiver education, and associated health and wellness challenges.

 Whether you're navigating care in the home, at a hospice facility, or in the hospital, she offers grounded, holistic death care guidance every step of the way.
 This service is available in person and virtually across the U.S.